jcbgamboa/jcbgamboa.github.io/_posts/2018-07-22-On-Linear-Regressions.md

 ![png](/public/On%20Linear%20Regressions_files/On%20Linear%20Regressions_18_1.png)

-As you can see, when the slope is 10, the $L_2$ norm of the error vector is very high.
-As the slope keeps increasing, the error goes on decreasing, until a certain moment, when it increases again.
+As you can see, when the slope is 10 (the first graph, and the leftmost data point in the last graph), the $L_2$ norm of the error vector is very high.
+As the slope keeps increasing, the error goes on decreasing, until a certain moment (somewhere between the slopes 100 and 200), when it increases again.

 We could plot the Sum of Squared errors of many many of these lines, and we would get a function that looks like the following: